comicfans/comicfans.github.io/_posts/2023-06-20-migrate-clearcase-to-svn.md

-but also strictly treat the whole state of all files as the version contents, which means if user commit file A which requires exactly old state of other files, then such version will be a snapshot of changed file A and all non-changed other files, exactly same as user commit.
+but also strictly treat the whole state of all files as the version contents, which means if user commit file A which requires exactly old state of other files, then such version will be a snapshot of changed file A and all non-changed other files, exactly same as when user made the commit.
 This behavior greatly improved development experience, because every commit is the exactly snapshot of whole repository, no 'magic insert' will happen and break your work silently.
 When user need to share their work they must do a manually 'merge' (even they're modifying completely different set of files).